 At the height of the flower child era, on April 22, 1970, 20 million Americans held demonstrations across the country rallying for a healthy, sustainable environment.

-We still face many of the same environmental issues as we did on that first Earth Day when founder, Gaylord Nelson, a Wisconsin Senator at the time, was inspired to make a difference after the devastation of the oil spill in Santa Barbara, California in 1969.
+We still face many of the same environmental issues as we did on that first Earth Day when founder, Gaylord Nelson, a Wisconsin Senator at the time, was inspired to make a difference after the devastation of the 1969 oil spill in Santa Barbara, a beautiful coastal town in Southern California.

 With the thousands of chemicals that have been introduced into commerce since then, the GMO crisis we now face, deforestation, pollution, soil degradation and other environmental issues we face, we still have a long way to go when it comes to treating this planet properly.
-There’s definitely a hippie chick inside this savvy girl that makes me an advocate for earth kindness. 🌎
+There’s definitely a hippie chick inside this savvy girl that compels me to advocate earth kindness. 🌎

 There are many things we can do that help the environment and they are all safer for wild life, marine life, and us humans too.
 I did a livestream discussing the topic on my Facebook page check it out and post your questions and comments.
 I’d love to hear your best tip to help keep the earth beautiful.